FACTBOX-Rifts that divide NATO allies Turkey and United States | Politics

 Turkey is furious about U.S. support in Syria for the Kurdish YPG militia, which Ankara sees as a terrorist group.
 Turkish forces have carried out three incursions into northern Syria since 2016 to push the YPG back from the border.

-ARMENIAN GENOCIDE Biden's only phone call with Erdogan since entering the White House came in April when he gave notice that he planned to describe the World War One massacres of Armenians by the Ottoman Empire, the forerunner of modern Turkey, as a genocide.
+ARMENIAN GENOCIDE Biden's only phone call with Erdogan since entering the White House came in April when he gave notice that he planned to describe the World War One massacres of Armenians by the Ottoman Empire, the forerunner of modern Turkey, as a genocide https://www.reuters.com/world/middle-east/biden-says-1915-massacres-armenians-constitute-genocide-2021-04-24.

 Erdogan said the designation was baseless, unjust, and harmful to ties, and called on Biden to reverse it.
 TURKEY'S FAILED COUP AND EXILED CLERIC